XiNTreX/Galaxy-Annihilator/README.md

 ---
-Galaxy-Annihilator is a 2D space-shooter game made using C with the help of [iGraphics.h](https://github.com/mahirlabibdihan/Modern-iGraphics/blob/main/iGraphics.h) library.
+Galaxy-Annihilator is a 2D space-shooter game developed using C with the help of [iGraphics.h](https://github.com/mahirlabibdihan/Modern-iGraphics/blob/main/iGraphics.h) library.
 It was the project for Level-1, Term-1 of CSE-102 course.

 ---